Mohammedvaraliya/Data-Structures-and-Algorithms/Sort/Quick Sort/README.md

     It is an algorithm to partition an array into two parts based on a given condition.

     In the Lomuto partition scheme, usually the last element of the list is chosen as the pivot element.

+    Example:
+    given array:

+                elements = [11, 9, 29, 7, 2, 15, 28]

+    let pivot is the last element of the array i.e index of pivot = 6 and value is 28 let initialize two pointer start and end.

+    start is the pointer after the pivot i.e index of start = 0 end is the last element from the array i.e index of end = 6